Tax Filing In The UK For International Students – All You Need To Know

 A student who works several jobs usually pays more than what is needed as taxes through this automatic deduction.

-The student needs to submit a P85 form with the HMRC after completing his studies and work and before leaving the UK to reclaim the overpaid amount.
+The student needs to submit a P85 form to HMRC after completing his studies and work, and before leaving the UK, to reclaim the overpaid amount.

 This makes the HMRC aware that you are leaving the UK and that you need a repayment of the taxes that were overpaid.
 In case you’ve overpaid taxes for a period that is above one year, you need to mention that as well.